-- A compensation plan if the development affects irreplaceable habitats. - Biodiversity net gain register reference numbers if purchasing off-site units from habitat banks. - Proof of purchase if buying statutory biodiversity credits. - A habitat management and monitoring plan for off-site or significant onsite gains.
+- 1. A compensation plan if the development affects irreplaceable habitats. - 2.
+Biodiversity net gain register reference numbers if purchasing offsite units from habitat banks. - 3.
+Proof of purchase if buying statutory biodiversity credits. - 4.
+A habitat management and monitoring plan for offsite or significant onsite gains.

-As part of its consideration of the submitted biodiversity gain plan, the LPA will take into account how the biodiversity gain hierarchy has been followed where this is relevant (see above).
+As part of its consideration of the submitted biodiversity gain plan, the LPA will take into account how the Biodiversity Gain Hierarchy has been followed where this is relevant (see above).

-Please note that there is no mechanism for amending an approved biodiversity gain plan.
-Any revisions must be progressed through the submission of a new Biodiversity Gain Plan.
+Please note that there is no mechanism in law for amending an approved Biodiversity Gain Plan.